petermr/ami3/README.md

 AMI turns documents into knowledge.
 Or at least the input for knowledge.

+## Wiki
+See https://github.com/petermr/ami3/wiki/ for the AMI3 wiki.
+We aim to have a wiki page for every `ami` and `amidict` command.
+These will have
+* the `picocli` commands
+* hopefully a small tutorial
+* comments

 ## Installation

 As of July 24, 2020, binary distributions of AMI are hosted on GitHub Packages.